13pixlar/sticky-list/README.md

 #### Sticky List
 Sticky List is an add-on for the WordPress plugin <a href="http://www.gravityforms.com/" target="_blank">Gravity Forms</a> that lets you list and edit entries from the front end.
 You can display a list on the front end where users can view, delete and edit submitted entries.

-**Note:** There is a bug in the Gravity Forms API that prevents Sticky List from working correctly.
-For more information and fix, please see the FAQ section of this readme.
+**Note:** There is a bug in earlier versions the Gravity Forms API that prevents Sticky List from working correctly.
+Please update Gravity Forms.
+More information and fix, please see the FAQ section of this readme.

 #### Features